 It is unfortunate that Nye continues to spout the same old tired arguments against our marvelous Creator.
 This time, as so many evolutionists have before, attacking the design of the human eye.

-Nye's claim is that our eyes are evidence of poor design.
+Nye’s claim is that our eyes are evidence of poor design.
 This is based on the fact that in our eyes the photoreceptors face away from the light.
-Thus the light has to pass though layers of optic nerve fibers to reach its target (the photoreceptors).
+Thus the light has to pass through layers of optic nerve fibers to reach its target (the photoreceptors).
 He further explains that our eyes are badly designed because these optic nerve fibers then have to leave the eye via the "blind spot" to go on to the brain.
 He claims that this "blind spot" is evidence of poor design.

 As if this were not enough, Nye then repeats the claim that the eyes of an octopus are a better design than human eyes!
 As special as octopus eyes seem to be to the evolutionist, there is not one reason to claim their eyes are of better design.
 He is merely repeating what others have said (incorrectly, I might add) before.